tsangkai/multirobot_localization/README.md

 ### GS-SCI

-We simulate the algorithm based on our proposed structure.
-However, the communication update is realized by the split covariance intersection in [].
+This algorithm follows the same strucutre of the proposed algorithm but the communication update is realized by the split covariance intersection in [].